AutoResearch/autora/docs/online-experiments/firebase.md

 - Choose the current location and click `Enable`

 ### Configure Your Project For Firebase
-In the project folder, write the following commands in your terminal:
+In the project folder, enter the following commands in your terminal:
 First login to your firebase account using
 ```shell
 firebase login